-Louisiana state oil production, excluding federal OCS, showed an average decline of 2.3% per year over the past five years, but actual year-to-year change varied widely.
+The Louisiana state oil production, excluding federal OCS, showed an average decline of 2.3% per year over the past five years, but actual year-to-year change varies widely.
 In FY2012/2013, the falling oil prices slowed the production increase.
 In FY2013/2014, the continuously falling oil prices and production difficulties in the oil shale formations reversed the increase in oil production trends.
 In FY2014/2015, the decline continued due to low oil prices, lower demand, and high oil inventory in stock.
-In FY2015/2016, the decline continued due to low oil prices and shifting oil exploration from Louisiana to oil shale plays in Texas, which tend to have a higher rate of return on investment.
+In FY2015/2016, the declined continued due to low oil prices and shifting oil exploration from Louisiana to oil shale plays in Texas, which tend to have a higher rate of return on investment.
 The Trend continued through FY2017/2018, with production declining by 7.0%.
-FY 18/19 was essentially flat, with a decrease of 1.1% The Department of Natural Resources (DNR) Technology Assessment Division short-term model for oil production shows a decrease of production due to eroding oil value.
+FY 19/20 was essentially flat, with a decrease of 1.1% FY 20/21 saw a decline of 21.2% due to lower prices due to the decline in demand from the COVID-19 pandemic.
+The Department of Natural Resources (DNR) Technology Assessment Division short-term model projects oil production flat over the next five years, assuming crude oil prices stay above \$50 per barrel and no major weather disruptions occur.
 Figure 1 shows the projections for the next five years.
-If prices go over \$50 per barrel for an extended period, the projections will be closer to the high case trend, inverting the slope of the decline.
-If oil drops below \$20, then assume the lower case scenario will be in play.
+If prices go over \$65 per barrel for an extended period, the projections will be closer to the high case trend, inverting the slope of the decline.
+If oil drops below \$45, then assume the lower case scenario will be in play.